Why Is Heroin So Deadly Today?

 - U-47700 (commonly called “Pink”).

 Fentanyl is a manufactured opioid drug available with a prescription and used in the treatment of severe pain such as that which is related to cancer 6.
 Fentanyl is up to 100 times more potent than morphine and up to 50 times stronger than heroin 5,6.
-Due to the difference in strength, fentanyl can be more deadly than heroin.
+Due to the difference in strength, fentanyl can have a higher risk of fatality compared to heroin.
 Someone ingesting only 2 milligrams of fentanyl can experience a deadly overdose 5.
 Fentanyl is so potent that a normal, appropriate dose for someone with a medical need is a mere microgram (equivalent to a few granules of table salt) 5.

 Fentanyl is sometimes sought after by people seeking an intense high and sometimes is sold in or as heroin to unsuspecting buyers.
 Either way, its presence on the street is unprecedented.
 From 2013 to 2014, the amount of fentanyl acquired by law enforcement increased by about 3.5 times 7.
 Most of this is illicitly manufactured fentanyl or non-pharmaceutical fentanyl 8, which is produced in clandestine labs and distributed illegally.
 In 2013, about 550 people died from fentanyl overdoses.
 Only one year later, that number rose above 2,000 6.